The benefits of woodland creation: Woods and Carbon

 The Woodland Carbon Guarantee

-1. Pre-application – discovering more about the WCC and WCaG and project funding gaps can help you to understand if it will be financially viable before investing time and effort into the design process.
+Pre-application: discovering more about the WCC and WCaG and project funding gaps can help you to understand if it will be financially viable before investing time and effort into the design process.
 Remember carbon funding from either the private market or the WCaG can help bridge those funding gaps and provide good evidence of potential additionality.
+Consider if you want to apply for a government grant to help create your woodland, as this will have implications for your bid at auction.

-2. Application – if the project looks viable with the addition of ‘carbon funding’ then you will need to register it through the Woodland Carbon Code website.
-Having calculated how much carbon your woodland will sequester, using the WCC Carbon Calculator, you can then submit a Woodland Carbon Guarantee application form.
+Application: if the project looks viable with the addition of ‘carbon funding’ then you will need to register it through the Woodland Carbon Code website.
+Having calculated how much carbon your woodland will sequester, using the WCC carbon calculation spreadsheet, you can then submit a Woodland Carbon Guarantee application form.

-3. Auction – upon acceptance of your application, you will be invited to take part in an online auction which takes place approximately twice a year.
+Auction: upon acceptance of your application, you will be invited to take part in an online auction which takes place approximately twice a year.
 Auctions are used to agree the price of WCUs to be sold to the government.
-Participants are asked to submit their lowest price – also known as a reverse auction.
+Participants are asked to submit their lowest price in a sealed bid process.
+It is a competitive auction, and only the lowest bids will be successful.
+A reserve price is set by government, which is the upper limit for successful bids at auction.
+Successful bids will receive a conditional offer.

-4. Validation – only once you receive a conditional contract offer postauction can you begin to plant your woodland, which then must be validated under the WCC.
+Validation: only once you receive a conditional contract offer post-auction can you begin to plant your woodland, which then must be validated under the WCC.

-5. Verification and sale of carbon – you’ll need to verify your woodland carbon estimates every 5 or 10 years through the WCC to confirm the amount of carbon sequestered and the number of WCUs you will deliver through your woodland creation project.
-Government contracts through WCaG are for the first 35 years of your carbon project and will end in 2056 – at the latest.
-PIUs maturing to WCUs, once a contract has ended, are still able to be sold on the private market.
+Verification and sale of carbon: you’ll need to verify your woodland carbon estimates every 5 or 10 years through the WCC to confirm the amount of carbon sequestered and the number of WCUs you will deliver through your woodland creation project.
+All government contracts will expire in 2056, and any units not verified before then will need to be sold to the private market, or used for offsetting your own emissions.

-For more information on WCaG eligibility and each of the 5 stages, visit Woodland Carbon Guarantee page.
+For more information on WCaG eligibility and each of the 5 stages, visit Woodland Carbon Guarantee.

 3 steps towards woodland creation